Fallen Angels (American TV series): Reception

 When it debuted, Fallen Angels received mixed to critical notices.
 In his review for the Associated Press, Scott Williams wrote, "We're asking a lot of TV to deliver entertainment about that stylish, moral abyss.
 Fallen Angels delivers.
 It lets us look over the edge and measure our souls against the darkness".
 The Chicago Sun-Times gave the series two out of four stars and Ginny Holbert wrote, "Part of the problem is the series' arch, self-conscious obsession with style.
-Instead of a '90s interpretation of film noir, "Fallen Angels" offers contrived, full-color cliche noir, replete with cocked fedoras, plumes of curling smoke and harsh sunlight sliced by venetian blinds".
+Instead of a '90s interpretation of film noir, Fallen Angels offers contrived, full-color cliche noir, replete with cocked fedoras, plumes of curling smoke and harsh sunlight sliced by venetian blinds".
 In his review for The New York Times, John J. O'Connor called it, "uneven but diverting, even when just hovering around film-school level".
 In his review for the Houston Chronicle, Louis B. Parks wrote, "The big problem with film noir homages is they usually overdo the ingredients, with none of the subtlety of the great originals.
 Fallen Angels has a touch of that.
 But the directors and actors play straight, and the adaptations, taken from the real McCoy writers, are pretty good stuff".

 In his review for The Washington Post, Tom Shales wrote, "Creating period pieces out of their period seems to be fairly easy now for the gifted artisans of Hollywood.
 Even by today's commonplace high standards, however, the look and feel of the six Fallen Angels films seem transportingly authentic and sensuous, stylized in ways that evoke the milieu without spoofing it.
 Occasionally, the films veer into the arch and ridiculous, but overall, they at least look darn good".
 Newsweek magazine's David Gates wrote, "no show this summer will do a better job of whisking you away from the increasingly unacceptable '90s.
 These half hours are all too short".
 Entertainment Weekly magazine's Lisa Schwarzbaum wrote, "One unintended result of all this happy, naughty cigarette-puffing, however, is that, at their weakest, these films look like the work of boys (and don't be fooled, this is a boys' fantasy production) dressed up in their dads' big suits".

 Home media

 In the United States the first season was released in a two volume VHS set.
 The second season was released in Europe (DVD region 2) in 1999 and Australia (DVD region 4) under the title Perfect Crimes.
+In France, Elephant Classic Films released the complete Fallen Angels series - all 15 episodes - as a 3-DVD [region 2] set.